appliedblockchain/ab-website/README.md

 title:
 image: #image file name > use a slugged version of the title; remove if no image
 category: #blog / press-release / news
+dlc: true #add for PRESS RELEASES if there is a press kit
 social: #linkedin / medium
 link: #add if an external news or a medium post
 headline: